 The Oz equivalent to the US FDA is the TGA, and their advisories provide both patient and doctor with assurances of drug safety.
 Ours can be searched at http://www.ebs.tga.gov.au to find that they consider the evidence for cardiovascular risk in Celebrex/celecoxib as being wholly provided by the report ‘Gastrointestinal toxicity with celecoxib vs nonsteroidal anti-inflammatory drugs for osteoarthritis and rheumatoid arthritis: the CLASS study’.
 This is a trial conducted by the manufacturer Pharmacia – five doctors were employees and Fred Silverstein MD was a consultant, hence another employee, but a contracted one.
 CLASS ran for 27 months, but only the first 6 were written up.
 Any heart attacks or strokes 48 hours after stopping the drug were excluded, so if chestpain led to dropping out of the trial then any subsequent event was deemed to be irrelevant.
 Even if fatal.
 Flimsy, verging on dodgy grounds – so some detail is provided here for your discerning evaluation.

-2017 update: PRECISION reported to ACR a couple of months ago.
+2017 update: PRECISION reported to ACR a couple of months ago, and SCOT trial was published.
 It’s safe enough.